Early Childhood Strategic Initiative

 The mission of The Early Childhood Strategic Initiative is to explore and invest in programs that focus on kindergarten readiness for children ages 3–5 who are not in preschool settings and may, for various reasons, have barriers to accessing those services.

-Through this initiative, TFEC seeks to leverage this effort to ultimately improve access to quality early learning opportunities for all children in South Central Pennsylvania.
-Phase One and Phase Two of the Early Childhood Strategic Initiative are made possible by TFEC’s regional foundation, the Greater Harrisburg Community Foundation.
+Through this initiative, TFEC leveraged this effort to ultimately improve access to quality early learning opportunities for all children in South Central Pennsylvania.
+Phase One and Phase Two of the Early Childhood Strategic Initiative were made possible by TFEC’s regional foundation, the Greater Harrisburg Community Foundation.

 Phase One of the Early Childhood Strategic Initiative consisted of grantmaking to fund pilot research to determine programmatic priorities.
 To conduct this assessment, TFEC engaged four community partners who worked to gather community educators, local and regional stakeholders, and familial caregivers whose pre-school aged children were not currently accessing services or who had recently experienced challenges while attempting to access services.
 In conjunction with the four grantees, TFEC collaborated with School Readiness Consulting to conduct an in-depth needs assessment that documented the existing opportunities along with the challenges faced by families with young children accessing early childhood education, including cultural, economic, and geographic barriers.